philippines69/carlcastroarchives/_posts/2022-08-14-uni-is-wild.md

 The schedule’s tight, and I’m still adjusting to my new environment.
 I made quite a few new friends; some came from different schools, and others even from nearby provinces.
 It’s been quite exciting.

-Will I survive and get an engineering degree?
-Let’s see in a few years, I guess!
+Will I survive and get that precious, precious degree?
+I guess let's see in a few years.

 <figure><img src="https://cdn.discordapp.com/attachments/993410728088305734/1008759144565723196/wr4w81z7nng61.png" alt="What the fuck" style="width:500px;"> <figcaption></figcaption> </figure>